DMARC: Policy

 The policy published can be mitigated by applying it to only a percentage of the messages that fail DMARC check.
 Receivers are asked to select the given percentage of messages by a simple Bernoulli sampling algorithm.
 The rest of the messages should undergo the lower policy; that is, none if p=quarantine, quarantine if p=reject.
 If not specified, pct defaults to 100% of messages.
 The case p=quarantine; pct=0; is being used to force mailing list managers to rewrite the From: field, as some don't do so when p=none.

-Finally, the subdomain policy, sp= and the newly added no-domain policy allow tweaking the policy for specific subdomains.
+Finally, the subdomain policy, sp= and the newly added no-domain policy, np= allow tweaking the policy for specific subdomains.